Keaton-Brewster/03-hw-assignment3/README.md

 >WHEN the password is generated
 >THEN the password is either displayed in an alert or written to the page

-Here is where I note that, while I have satisfied all the criteria, I have not done it in the exact way described.
-Notable changes that I chose to make include:
-* Using checkboxes to determine which character-sets would be used in the generation of the password, instead of JS confirms.
-* Using a range input (slider) to set the desired length of the password, instead of a JS prompt

-While these changes do make it such that the criteria given is not met exactly, I took my own liberty to improve over all user-experience by avoiding the use of JS prompts and confirms.

 View deployed version here: https://keaton-brewster.github.io/03-hw-assignment3/